dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 ## Features not supported in the beta version { #aggregate_data_entry_app.unsupported_features }

 The **Data Entry (beta) app** is constantly evolving and new features are being added.
 There are some features that the previous Data Entry app offered that are supported yet:
 - **Custom forms** don't support CSS/JS yet.
-Custom forms that use CSS/JS won't be loaded.
-We're learning more about how custom forms are used to build a sustainable, flexible solution.
+We are currently examining the different ways custom forms are used in order to build a more sustainable, flexible solution.
 - **Multi-organisation unit entry** isn't supported.

 ## Related information { #aggregate_data_entry_app.related_info }